On This Page

 - Don’t place yourself in danger by confronting the abuser.

 - Never recommend couples counseling in situations of emotional or physical abuse.
-It is dangerous for the victim and will not lead to a resolution; encourage separate counseling for the individuals, if s/he wants counseling.
+It is dangerous for the victim and will not lead to a resolution; encourage separate counseling for the individuals, if they want counseling.

 When talking to a survivor of sexual assault, here are some key ideas to keep in mind:

 Accept what you hear.
 Many survivors fear they will not be believed.
 They are afraid that their experience will be minimized as “not important” or made into a catastrophe.
-Let the survivor state her or his views, feelings, beliefs, and opinions.
+Let the survivor state their views, feelings, beliefs, and opinions.
 Do not be judgmental.